AdobeDocs/analytics.en/help/import/data-sources/faq.md

 Frequently asked questions around data sources.

 +++What is the cost to use data sources?
 Data sources do not incur any charges, nor do they count towards server call usage.
-[Full processing data sources](full-processing-eol.md) counted towards server calls prior to their retirement.
+[Full processing data sources](full-processing-eol.md) counted towards server calls before their retirement.
 +++

 +++How do data sources impact attribution and expiration for eVars?